 E. Acquired Immune Deficiency Syndrome (AIDS): Because of the hemophiliacs' dependence on blood products, they have become vulnerable to AIDS.
-As a result,
+As a result, the need for comprehensive care is greater than ever before.

 F. International Model: The United States comprehensive care approach and patient education methods have become an international model that is being promoted by the World Federation of Hemophilia.
 The model is now being published in four different languages and is being distributed throughout the world.